-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of com- ments not accepted and reasons URL (If applica ble) 1 Public Hearing Non- targeted / broad commu nity Public hearings in each county were well-attended by members of the public, nonprofits, government agencies, council representatives, and interested parties.
+i i ai ticipi duon oune acii Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received comments not accepted and URL (If appli- cable) Public Hearing Non- targeted/ broad community Public hearings in each county were well- attended by members of the public, nonprofits, government agencies, council representati ves, and interested parties.
 Members of the public attending the public hearings provided the following comments: Affordable housing is needed in all counties, especially rental housing, both single-family and multi-family rental housing.
 The lack of affordable rental housing for families and seniors continues to be a major problem for Hawaii's residents.
 There is a need for affordable housing for people with special needs.
 There is a shortage of care homes in communities for people with intellectual or developmental disabilities.
-This populartion cannot access market-based homes and are at great risk for becoming homeless.
-Care homes exist predominantly in central or west Oahu but have wait lists of 10+ years.
+This population cannot access market-based homes, and are at great risk for becoming homeless.
+Care homes exist predominantly in central or west Oahu, but have wait lists of 10+ years.
 Care homes are scarce in Honolulu and east Honolulu.
 There is a need for permanent residential solutions (e.g., group homes and apartments) to support this population.
 The number of homeless people in the neighbor island counties appear to be increasing, even though the PIT homeless count indicates a decrease.
 More resources are needed for the chronically homeless and the mentally ill who are homeless.
-Youth aging out of foster care into homelessness is increaseing as well.
+Youth aging out of foster care into homelessness is increasing as well.
 There is a need for emergency shelters for homeless families with children.
 Landlord education is needed, to increase the number of landlords participating in the Section 8 program.
 Many Section 8 vouchers are unused because there is a lack of available rental units, and landlords do not want to participate in the Section 8 program.
 Landlord education could explain how Section 8 benefits the landlord in terms of guaranteed and on-time payments.
 Tenant education is needed too, so that tenants can maintain their units.
-2 News- paper Ad Non- targete d/ broad comm unity Comments received on the draft AAP will be included in the final AAP.
+Newspa per Ad Non- targeted/ broad community No comments were received on the draft AAP during the 30-day public comment period.
+Mode of Outreach Public Hearing Mode of Outreach Public Hearing Non-targeted/broad community Newspa per Ad Non-targeted/broad community Mode of Outreach Public Hearing Nontargeted/broad community Nontargeted/broad community Nontargeted/broad community Nontargeted/broad community Nontargeted/broad community Nontargeted/broad community Nontargeted/broad Nontargeted/broad Nontargeted/broad Nontargeted/broad Mode of Outreach Target of Outreach Non-Public Hearing Phublic hearings in each country were well-attended by members of the public attending the public hearings in each country were well-attended by members of the public some in communities for people with intellectual or developmental disabilities.
+This population cannot access market-based homes, and are at greater irsk for becoming homeless.
+Care homes in communities for people with intellectual or developmental disabilities.
+This population cannot access market-based homes, and are at greater irsk for becoming homeless.
+Care homes exist predominantly in central or west Oahu, but have wait lists of 10+ years.
+Care homes are scarce in homeless council representatives, and interested parties.
+Non-targeted/ broad community Non-targeted/ bro Mode of Outreach Target of Outreach Non-Public Hearing broad community Non-targeted/broad com